cozy-labs/cozy-light/README.md

 plugin configuration is set through the command line.
 Other settings must be filled directly in the configuration file.

-*NB: The configuraiton file follows the JSON format.*
+*NB: The configuration file follows the JSON format.*

 **Port**